khushveerk/Cloud-computing-/README.md

 sudo apt update

 sudo apt install apache2

 [to install a web server on ip then]

 sudo su

 [for convert $ into # for getting admin role then]

 cd /var/www/html/

 then

 ls

 [for list of html file in it]

 then copy that html file name and write

 rm index.html

 [rm means remove command]

 vi index.html

 [this will open a notepad like and write html code there like (vi is editor) -]

 then press ctrl+c then shift+colon then write wq and enter

 now copy your public ip and paste it on browser you will see the texts written by you (by using html above)

-# congratulations yo got it 👏🏻 🎉
+# congratulations you got it 👏🏻 🎉

 # USING CONTAINER IN VM and adding nginx server by Docker:-